WinWSPR, a brand-new WSPR Analysis software for Windows

 4. Main window

-After clicking the large green button in the Config Query window, the data is requested from the database, the Config Query window closes automatically and the main window (that was already open in the background but not filled with data) is displayed with two datagrids.
+After clicking the large green button in the Config Query window, the data is requested from the database, the Config Query window closes automatically and the main window (that was already open in the background but not filled with data) is displayed with two data grids.

-The datagrid on the left shows all the WSPR spots received, with the last spots on top of the window.
-The datagrid on the right show all the reporters that have received your transmissions and is sorted alphabetically upwards from 0 (zero) to Z.
+The data grid on the left shows all the WSPR spots received, with the last spots on top of the window.
+The data grid on the right show all the reporters that have received your transmissions and is sorted alphabetically upwards from 0 (zero) to Z.

 After the main window has been filled with the data as requested, the button 'Show Graphs' is activated.
-Below the button you see an Up-Down control where you can define a minimum number of spots per reporter as a filter for each reporter shown in the grapical presentations.
+Below the button you see an Up-Down control where you can define a minimum number of spots per reporter as a filter for each reporter shown in the graphical presentations.

 5. Graphical data presentations